What Is A Full Surface Induction Hob? (And Should You Get One?)

 Which is pretty cool, if I do say so myself. 😊

 Which Manufacturers Make Full Surface Induction Hobs?

-Miele are known for their German engineering excellence and putting their products through extremely rigorous testing and development before they hit the market.
+Miele is known for their German engineering excellence and for putting their products through extremely rigorous testing and development before they hit the market.

 They’ve been offering full surface induction for a while now and have a few different sized and spec’d options available on the market.
 Offering both a smaller (62cm wide) option designed to have up to 4 pans as well as wider (90cm+) models designed to hold up to 6 pans at once.